hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 - Dismiss button in the Modal header
 - Clicking with a mouse outside of the Modal on the overlay
 - Hitting the escape (`ESC`) key on the keyboard
-- A cancel or close button in the footer can also act as a way to dismiss the Modal, but doesn't always function in the same way (see the section on actions for more details).
+- A cancel or close button in the footer can also act as a way to dismiss the Modal, but doesn’t always function in the same way (see the section on actions for more details).

 ![Dismissal options for the Modal](/assets/components/modal/modal-dismissal-actions.png)